pachterlab/gget/docs/src/en/opentargets.md

 Possible resources are:
 'diseases' - Returns associated diseases.
 'drugs' - Returns associated drugs.
+'tractability' - Returns tractability data.

 `-l` `--limit`
 Limit the number of results, e.g 10.
 Default: No limit.
+Note: Not compatible with the 'tractability' resource.

 `-o` `--out`
 Path to the JSON file the results will be saved in, e.g. path/to/directory/results.json.
 Default: Standard out.